 - Crate and rotate.
 Sometimes, two dogs that previously got along very well suddenly become intensely aggressive with one another.
 When families are unwilling to part with either dog, crate and rotate may be the solution.
 A kennel is a perfect way to keep both dogs safe and comfortable during alone time and alternate giving them time with the family.

 - For training.
 Sometimes, a reactive dog can’t be trusted with the family until they have been trained.
 This may be true of severely resource guarding dogs or dogs with unpredictable aggression.
-A kennel is a safe place for these dogs to relax and have their food or toys where you won’t have to worry about stumbling into their space and causing an aggressive episode.
+A dog kennel for reactive dogs is a safe place for them to relax and have their food or toys where you won’t have to worry about stumbling into their space and causing an aggressive episode.

 Place the Kennel in a Private Location if Your Dog is Reactive to People